Eschatologue/CM_wiki/docs/class/paladin/devotion.md

 ### Level 20: Holy Nimbus

 As a Bonus Action, you can imbue your Aura of Protection with holy power, granting the benefits below for 10 minutes or until you end them (no action required).
-Once you use this feature, you can’t use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Holy Ward.*** You have Advantage on any saving throw you are forced to make by a Fiend or an Undead.